DavidHostler/Milk/README.md

-So far, I've used Pytorch documentation and a set of pretrained weights to build a fullstack Node app to upload a given image and upscale its resolution by a factor of 3 in the python backend, using a NodeJS/ExpressJS backend to post files to the server, which are then upscaled via Pytorch using the SRGAN architecure on the Pytorch website, including pretrained weights.
+So far, I've used Pytorch documentation and a set of pretrained weights to build a fullstack Node app to upload a given image and upscale its resolution by a factor of 3 in the python backend, using a NodeJS/ExpressJS backend to post files to the server, which are then upscaled via Pytorch using the SRGAN architecure on the Pytorch website, including pretrained weights taken from the Pytorch website.

 To set up the project, make sure that you're in the root folder already.